7Block Labs

 • Total asset bytes requested = 50,000 × 3 × ~402 KB ≈ 60.3 GB gross.

-• With 80% CDN hit rate, origin egress ≈ 12.06 GB.
+• With an 80% CDN hit rate, origin egress is about 12.06 GB.

-• Ingress for initial upload ≈ 10,000 × 402 KB ≈ 3.8 GB.
+• Ingress for the initial upload is roughly 10,000 × 402 KB ≈ 3.8 GB.

-Throughput check:
+Throughput Check

 Example B: On-app content feeds, 5M daily reads of small assets

-• CDN 95% hit rate after warmup
+• CDN hits 95% after warming up

 Egress: